promptfoo/promptfoo/site/docs/guides/chatbase-redteam.md

 :::important Configuration Notes

-1. Configure both the `requestTransform` and `responseParser` for your chatbot:
+1. Configure both the `transformRequest` and `transformResponse` for your chatbot:

-   - `requestTransform`: Formats the request as OpenAI-compatible messages
+   - `transformRequest`: Formats the request as OpenAI-compatible messages
-   - `responseParser`: Extracts the response text from the JSON body
+   - `transformResponse`: Extracts the response text from the JSON body

 2. The `context.uuid` generates a unique conversation ID for each test, enabling Chatbase to track conversation state across multiple messages.
    :::